Handoff Strategies

 to_agent: str = "" # Target agent receiving handoff

-tool: str = "" # Tool name that triggers this route
+tool: str = "" # Tool name (auto-set to "handoff_to_agent")

 type: str = "announced" # "discrete" or "announced"